Investigating Black-Box Function Recognition Using Hardware Performance Counters: Background

 \subsubsection{RISC-V}

-The RISC-V Privileged~\cite{riscv:privileged} and Unprivileged~\cite{riscv:unprivileged} ISA specifications define high-level instructions for accessing defined performance counters.
-Notably, separate instructions for accessing hardware performance counters at different privilege modes.
-The Unpriviliged ISA specifies 32 64-bit instructions for accessing per-core counters in user- and supervisor-modes (U-mode and S-mode), comprising three fixed-function counters for cycle count (\texttt{RDCYCLE}), real-time clock (\texttt{RDTIME}), and instruction retirements (\texttt{RDINSTRET}).
-Control and status register (CSR) space is reserved for 29 additional 64-bit programmable HPC registers (\texttt{HPCCOUNTER3}--\texttt{HPCCOUNTER31}), whose implementations are vendor-specific.
-The Privileged ISA specifies analogous CSR registers (\texttt{MCYCLE}, \texttt{MTIME}, \texttt{MINSTRET}) that can be accessed only in machine-mode (M-mode).
-Likewise, 32 64-bit registers (\texttt{MHPMCOUNTER3}--\texttt{MHPMCOUNTER31}) are available for generic, vendor-specific programmable HPCs.
-Note that RISC-V embedded systems are expected to possess only M- or M- and U-modes~\cite{riscv:privileged,shepherd2021lira}, while workstations and servers are expected to include supervisor (S)-mode and the forthcoming hypervisor (H)-mode extensions~\cite{riscv:unprivileged}.
+The RISC-V Privileged~\cite{riscv:privileged} and Unprivileged~\cite{riscv:unprivileged} ISA specifications define separate instructions for accessing HPCs in different privilege modes.
+The Unprivileged ISA specifies 32 64-bit instructions for per-core counters in user- and supervisor-modes (U- and S-mode) and fixed-function counters for cycle count (\texttt{RDCYCLE}), real-time clock (\texttt{RDTIME}), and instruction retirements (\texttt{RDINSTRET}).
+Control and status register (CSR) space is reserved for 29 vendor-specific 64-bit HPC registers (\texttt{HPCCOUNTER3}--\texttt{HPCCOUNTER31}).
+The Privileged ISA specifies analogous CSR registers (\texttt{MCYCLE}, \texttt{MTIME}, \texttt{MINSTRET}) accessible only in machine-mode (M-mode), with 32 64-bit registers (\texttt{MHPMCOUNTER3}--\texttt{MHPMCOUNTER31}) allocated for vendor-specific HPCs.
+Note that RISC-V embedded systems are expected to possess only M- or M- and U-modes~\cite{riscv:privileged}, while workstations and servers are expected to support S-mode and the coming hypervisor (H)-mode extensions~\cite{riscv:unprivileged}.

-\section{Algorithm Recognition: A Preliminary Study on X86, ARM, and RISC-V}
+\section{Function Recognition: A Preliminary Study on X86, ARM, and RISC-V}

-This initial study tackles the challenge of classifying HPC values to a range of cryptographic and non-cryptographic functions.
-We first discuss the threat model, test platforms, and methodology before proceeding to the implementation challenges and results.
+This section presents a foundational study on recognising a large range of standard functions using HPC measurements.
+We discuss the methodological approach and evaluated functions, prior to implementation challenges and results.